kimoban/alx_travel_app/README.md

-# ALX Travel App - Backend
+# ALX Travel App - Database Modeling and Data Seeding in Django
 The ALX Travel App is a Django-based backend for a travel listing platform, designed with industry best practices for scalability, maintainability, and team collaboration.

 ## Project Overview